buildflux/Weather-app/README.md

 # NetflixClone
-This is an unresponsive clone of netflix made of html and css
+This web application can tell the temprature of different cities